tao-pr/pantip-libr/README.md

 [Pantip](http://www.pantip.com) is the biggest online Q&A community in Thailand founded in 1996.
-Pantip stores a very large user-generated questions and answers in numberous topics, e.g., lifestyle, health, tradings, technologies, sciences, sports, movies, and lots of others.
+Pantip stores a very large user-generated questions and answers in numerous topics, e.g., lifestyle, health, tradings, technologies, sciences, sports, movies, and lots of others.